-It may have been a little too on the nose when it came out (in 2007, one could hardly be blamed for suffering from Bush-bashing fatigue, however justified the criticisms were).
+It may have been a little too on the nose when it came out (and in 2007, one could hardly be blamed for suffering from Bush-bashing fatigue, however justified the criticisms were).
 Donnie Darko, with its plane-falling-from-the-sky premise, had a similarly shaky reception when it opened in October 2001.
-Audiences were surely a little put off by its sense of hopelessness, and eerie echoes of the previous month's attacks on the World Trade Center.
+Audiences were surely a little put-off by its sense of hopelessness and eerie echoes of the previous month's attacks on the World Trade Center.
 But it didn't take long for it to spring back and enjoy a healthy second life.
-Donnie Darko found success in Europe and had an impressive 28-month run as a midnight movie at the Pioneer Theater in Manhattan's East Village.
-The 21st century's first bonafide cult film was born.
+Donnie Darko found success in Europe and had an impressive 28-month run as a midnight movie at the Pioneer Theatre in Manhattan's East Village.
+The twenty-first century's first bonafide cult film was born.

 Maybe Kelly sensed that his cult following owed some debt to the historical moment that Donnie Darko had accidentally tapped into.
 Regardless, he doubled down with exaggerations of surveillance culture, political conspiracies, and the corporate control of America with Southland Tales.

 Providing a synopsis of Southland Tales may well be a fool's errand.
 The story almost doesn't even matter, except to tie together a string of absurdities.
 It's 2008 (the near future).
-The US has been rocked by a nuclear attack, and World War III has intensified everything about the Bush-era War on Terror and post-9/11 security state.
+America has been rocked by a nuclear attack, and World War III has intensified everything about the Bush-era War on Terror and post-9/11 security state.
 Dwayne Johnson's Boxer Santaros, an action star with ties to the Republican Party, mysteriously wakes up in the California desert with amnesia.
 Former porn star Krysta Now (Sarah Michelle Gellar) seems to be manipulating Boxer as the two work on a screenplay about the coming apocalypse, drawn from their own shared premonitions.
-Throw in racist cops, mind-altering drug testing on American soldiers, a neo-Marxist resistance movement, and a rift in the space-time continuum, and you've got an incoherent mess of political allegories fighting with one another for a little over two hours.
+Throw in racist cops, mind-altering drug testing on American soldiers, a Neo-Marxist resistance movement, and a rift in the space-time continuum, and you've got an incoherent mess of political allegories fighting with each other for a little over two hours.